cloudfoundry/garden-runc-release/.github/ISSUE_TEMPLATE.md

 Provide any output you think may be useful in understanding/explaining the issue.
 The garden log files are found in `/var/vcap/sys/log/garden/` on the VM in which the Garden job is running.

-Version >= 1.17.2: Run `/var/vcap/packages/dontpanic/bin/dontpanic` (from within the VM running the Garden job) and attach the resulting tar to the issue.
+Version >= 1.17.2: Run `/var/vcap/packages/dontpanic/bin/dontpanic` (from within the VM running the Garden job).

-Version <= 1.17.1: Run ordnance survey (from within the VM running the Garden job) using the following command and attach the resulting tar to the issue: `curl bit.ly/garden-ordnance-survey -sSfL | bash`.
+Version <= 1.17.1: Run ordnance survey (from within the VM running the Garden job) using the following command: `curl bit.ly/garden-ordnance-survey -sSfL | bash`.

+Please provide us with the resulting compressed tar (NOTE: GitHub does not support attaching files larger than 10M).
 -->

 ## Docker image (if relevant)